Kuala Terengganu Terengganu, Malaysia Travel Guide

 Check local schedules for locations.

 International cuisine options are limited but growing.
 Western fast-food chains are present.
-A few restaurants might present basic Western or other Asian cuisines.
+A few restaurants could offer basic Western or other Asian cuisines.

 Vegetarian options are available, specifically at Indian and Of chinese origin restaurants.
-Vegan options are challenging but possible by specifying "no meat, no eggs, no dairy."
+Vegan options are challenging but possible by specifying "without meat, no eggs, no dairy."

 The vast majority of Malay restaurants and hawker stalls are Halal-certified or serve Halal food.
 This marks the default in Muslim-majority Terengganu.

 Gluten-free dining can be challenging.
-Communication can be a barrier; allergen cards translated into Malay are advisable.
+Communication can be a barrier; allergen cards converted into Malay are advisable.

 Explore unique dining experiences like fresh seafood BBQs at local fishing villages.